blakeb211/third_game/0README.md

   colliding bullets, entities
 ADD A LERP FUNCTION
-FUNCTION TO MOVE ENEMIES OUT OF HITBOX OVERLAP FOR EASIER INITIAL PLACEMENT
+FUNCTION TO MOVE ENEMIES OUT OF HITBOX OVERLAP FOR EASIER INITIAL PLACEMENT SIMPLIFY BOUNCE_VEC CODE

 REFACTOR - GROUP RELATED METHODS
-CREATING TIMING MANAGER CLASS TO MAKE TIMING EASIER ADD PLAYER HEALTH WITH A HEALTHBAR
+CREATING TIMING MANAGER CLASS TO MAKE TIMING EASIER

+Add enemy AI with raycasts
+ADD PLAYER HEALTH WITH A HEALTHBAR
 ADD FADEOUT AND TIMER TO DYING ENEMIES
 ADD MORE CONSISTENT COLLISIONS
 IN GAME LEVEL EDITOR
-Add enemy AI with raycasts

 WALLS
   have a wall building functions